akirawan1/akirawan1/README.md

-- 🔭 I’m currently working on learning on using Godot and GDScript
+- 🔭 I’m currently working on learning on using Godot, GDScript, as well as Swift and iOS applications
 - Programming Algae Intake for FRC 2025